Yvel696/NewRepo3/README.md

-# 🦈 SharkySniffer: Python Packet Sniffer with GUI and Anomaly Detection
+# 🦈 SharkyShark: Python Packet Sniffer with GUI and Anomaly Detection

-**SharkySniffer** is a lightweight Python-based packet sniffer inspired by Wireshark.
+**SharkyShark** is a lightweight Python-based packet sniffer inspired by Wireshark.
 It provides real-time packet capture, a GUI interface for live viewing, and basic anomaly detection to help identify suspicious network activity.

 ## 🚀 Features